boompig/wordle-py/README.md

 # Wordle

 This project provides datasets from the word game Wordle, a command-line implementation of Wordle, and a Wordle solver assistant.
+It also computes the optimal first word to use.

 ## Datasets